Ebell/Flint Scholarship FAQ

 Q: There is a hold on my school account from unpaid tuition.
 The registrar won’t release my official transcript until at least part of the outstanding balance is paid.
 My application is complete other than my official transcript.
 Can I submit an unofficial transcript now with my application and submit an official one as soon as I can?

-A: Occasionally applicants submit an unofficial transcript pending the official transcript.
-The Scholarship committee will not review the scholarship application until the official transcript is received.
-Official transcripts should be sent as soon as possible.
+A: Occasionally applicants submit an unofficial transcript as a placeholder for the official transcript.
+However, the Scholarship committee will not review the application until the official transcript is received.
+Official transcripts must be uploaded as soon as possible.

 Letters of Recommendation: